hon

 If a person is depressed but experiences less than four of these symptoms, is not having feelings of suicide or of hurting oneself, then the depression would not be considered major depression but mild to moderate depression.

-New Link & Study: SSRI Antidepressants 'Clinically Insignificant' For Most People - Off-site link
+New Link & Study: SSRI Antidepressants 'Clinically Insignificant' For Most People Also, Music Therapy

 Most persons feel sad at times, but in major depression, it is intense and of long duration, causing difficulties in functioning day to day.